section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 ![Kali Linux and VirtualBox Install](/engineering-education/wordpress-penetration-testing/kali-vb-install.jpg)

 ### WordPress penetration testing tools
 WordPress security is essential.
-Make sure everything is up to date, including WordPress, themes, and plugins.
-To conduct WP security, you need the right tools.
-This is why we installed Kali Linux, as it comes with a wide variety of security tools.
+Make sure that everything, including WordPress core, themes, and plugins, is up to date.
+You'll need the necessary tools to conduct WP security.
+This is why we chose Kali Linux, which includes a wide range of security features.

-Now that our setup is up and running, let us go through WP penetration testing tools and how they are used.
+Now that our setup is up and running let us go through WP penetration testing tools and how they are used.

 #### WPScan
 WPScan is a command-line (CLI) tool that is free for use.
 Its focus is on WordPress security and is a significant choice for [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) of your WordPress site.

-WPScan is a WordPress vulnerability scanner that examines your website to see the WordPress core, theme, and plugins installed and reports any vulnerabilities.
-To use this tool, open the Kali Linux terminal and type this command:
+WPScan is a WordPress vulnerability scanner that scans your website for vulnerabilities in the WordPress core, theme, and plugins installed.
+To use this program, start a terminal in Kali Linux and type the following command:

 `wpscan --url http://example.com`